conduitio-labs/conduit-connector-mongo/README.md

 ### Key handling

-The connector uses all keys from an `sdk.Record` when updating and deleting documents.
+The connector uses all keys from an `opencdc.Record` when updating and deleting documents.

 If the `_id` field can be converted to a `bson.ObjectID`, the connector converts it, otherwise, it uses it as it is.